ContainerERP/ServicePeoplesoftAzure/README.md

 5) Sanity test -
 If you get ORA-12154, check:
 TNS_ADMIN points to the folder containing tnsnames.ora Alias  is spelled exactly the same in tnsnames.ora and your connect string No BOM/encoding issues (save as ANSI/UTF-8 without BOM) No stray quotes or hidden characters in tnsnames.ora The client you’re using (x86 vs x64) matches the process you’re launching

-5)
-Notes on Runtime Performance
-pside.exe is fully supported inside the container.
+6) Notes on Runtime Performance: pside.exe is fully supported inside the container.
 On slow VPN connections, it may take several minutes (I tested up to 3 minutes) but it always completes successfully.
 This behavior depends on where the container is running on the network relative to the Oracle DB.